jonase/eastwood/README.next.md

 (deftest test-feature-a   ; perhaps written months after the earlier tests (is (= 5 (+ 2 3))))
 ```

+The best fix here is simply to rename the tests so no two have the
+same name.

 Eastwood will treat a `declare` as if it were not there, for the
 purposes of issuing `:redefd-vars` warnings.
 These are specifically